12 BACKCOUNTRY HUTS TO RENT THIS WINTER

 Bryant Camp (Bolton Valley, Vermont)

 Located in Mt.
 Mansfield State Forest, Bryant Camp was originally built in the 1930’s and was recently restored.
 The “hut” is operated by the Green Mountain Club.
-The Green Mountain Club also operates two additional properties–the Merck Forest & Farmland Center and the Hadsel-Mares Camp, all three are available year-round.
+The Green Mountain Club also operates an additional property-the Hadsel-Mares Camp, both are available year-round.

 Occupancy for each: 8 people